ResearchComputing/Documentation/docs/storage/petalibrary/billing.md

 When a PetaLibrary billable event occurs, such as a request for additional storage or a renewal being due, Research Computing will generate an invoice.
-The invoice details the services being billed for, and includes a speedtype.
+The invoice details the services being billed for, and include a speedtype.
 For new allocations, the speedtype will be the one provided on the new allocation request form.
 For renewals or additional space, the speedtype will be the last one used for the allocation in question.
-A Journal ID will also be provided, which allows you to track down the university transaction in which the money is moved between speedtypes.
+A Journal ID will also be provided, which allows you to find the university transaction in which the money is moved between speedtypes.

 The invoice specifies a time frame for you to contact us to make changes.
 If anything on the invoice is incorrect, please notify us right